alexander-hamme/Twitter_Bot_Detector/README.md

 # Twitter_Bot_Detector
 Java project to collect tweets using Twitter API from across the United States.
-Hash and store tweets for each user in Red-Black Binary Search Trees, then analyze using custom algorithms to determine probability of each user being a bot.
+Hash and store tweets for each user in Red-Black Binary Search Trees, then analyze tweets using custom algorithms based on posting times and other factors to determine probability of each user being a bot.